arkay991/Demo-CloudSurvey/Demo.md

 <a name="summary" />
 ## Summary ##

-In this tutorial, you saw how to create a Web Site using the Azure command-line tool enabling it for GIT deploy and finally deploy it to Azure using the GIT commands.
+In this demo, you saw how to create a Web Site using the Azure command-line tool enabling it for GIT deploy and finally deploy it to Azure using the GIT commands.